 “It was a scam.
 No rehab, just juvenile jail out by the Everglades.
 Total indoctrination.
 I’s escaped with this boy.
 We’s bin livin’ out in the Everglades for four months.
 Gots us a cool camp.
 We caitch fish and have a panther who comes every night to listen to us singin’.
 We call us The Hillbilly Brothers, tryin’ ta make babies wid each other.
 We go by Tom & Huck.
-The local hippies sometime feeds us and we sit around singing hippie songs.”
+The local hippies sometime feeds us.
+We sit around singing hippie songs.”

 He laughed.
 Then seriously he asked, “He’s yer boyfriend now, huh?”

 “Naw, we’s jist brothers.
 He’s only 14.
-He gots a fever taday and I has to bring ‘im to the hospital.
+He gots a fever taday.
+I has to bring ‘im to the hospital.
 They’s keepin’ him overnight, so we snuck on down to yer folks so’s I kin call y’all.”

 “Ya always havin’ adventures.
 My life totally sucks now.”

 “Great.
 Ya gots ta see Martin’s movie.
 It’s all ‘bout you and how much you loved Jace.
 They mixed the concert footage in with our recording session.
 It got some award.
 Then I gots ta play with Pink Floyd in a bull ring in Nice.
 They’s crazy.
 T’was cool.”

 “Whens the movie comin’ out.”